 To assure that the electrolyte powders are free of any moisture or crystal water, they were stored at all times in an Ar filled glove box.
 Furthermore, for every measurement 10 g of each LLZO powder batch were calcined in a furnace inside the glove box at 450 °C for 3 h.
 The vanadium cans for the POWGEN and VISION experiments and the aluminum cans for the BASIS experiment were also stored inside the glove box at 200 °C for 7 to 12 h.
 After the calcination and cool down of the powder, it was loaded into the sample cans and sealed.
 Vanadium cans were sealed by a copper gasket and aluminum cans were sealed by using a 200 µm aluminum foil as gasket.

-The time-of-flight neutron powder diffraction data was collected at the POWGEN beam line at the Spallation Neutron Source (SNS), Oak Ridge National Laboratory (ORNL) at 300 K and 10 K for all garnets (LLZO, 36Al-LLZO, and 60Ta-LLZO).
-The data sets’ adjusted incident wavelength of 1.333 Å covers the important 2θ range of 10° to 80°.
+The time-of-flight neutron powder diffraction data was collected at the POWGEN beam line at the ORNL’s SNS at 300 K and 10 K for all garnets (LLZO, 36Al-LLZO, and 60Ta-LLZO).
+The data sets’ adjusted incident wavelength of 1.333 Å covers a broad 2θ range from 10° to 80°.
 The refinement was done with the crystallographic program GSAS.42,43

-To prove that the LLZO samples were not contaminated by water or underwent a lithium-proton exchange, inelastic neutron spectroscopy (INS) was performed at 5 K at the vibrational neutron spectrometer VISION at the Spallation Neutron Source (SNS), Oak Ridge National Laboratory (ORNL), and over a broad energy range (5 to 600 meV).
+To prove that the LLZO samples were not contaminated by water or underwent a lithium-proton exchange, inelastic neutron spectroscopy (INS) was performed at 5 K at the vibrational neutron spectrometer VISION at the Spallation Neutron Source (SNS) at ORNL over a broad energy range (5 to 600 meV).
 The use of neutrons rather than photons as a probe of molecular vibrations provides a high sensitivity to hydrogen.
-Water shows a very strong signal between 60 and 120 meV.44
+Water shows a very strong signal between 60 and 120 meV44, which were not observed in our samples.

-QENS experiments were performed at the time-of-flight near-backscattering spectrometer BASIS45 at the Spallation Neutron Source (SNS), Oak Ridge National Laboratory (ORNL).
+QENS experiments were performed at the time-of-flight near-backscattering spectrometer BASIS45 at the ORNL’s SNS.
 This crystal analyzer provides a very fine energy resolution as low as 3.0 to 3.5 µeV at the elastic peak.
-In a range of about ±100 µeV around the elastic peak the quasi-elastic scattering of Li+ ions were measured to determine their self-diffusion rate in the temperature range from 300 K to 600 K. The incident neutron wavelength used was 6.4 Å (with a bandwidth of about 0.5 Å).
+Thigh quality quasi-elastic neutron scattering data were collected In the range ±100 µeV around the elastic peak to determine the Li+ ions self-diffusion rate.
+The measurements were taken in the temperature range from 300 K to 600 K. The incident neutron wavelength used was 6.4 Å (with a bandwidth of about 0.5 Å).
 The BASIS detector covers a 2θ range from about 11 to 165°.

 HT-Impedance measurements: